-On this particular day in late May, something unusual happened.
+On one particular day in late May, something unusual happened.
 As I was waiting for my bus, a pretty girl caught my eye.
 I was watching her walk down the sidewalk when all of a sudden, I heard tires squeal, and somebody yelled, “GET OUT OF THE WAY, YOU BLIND SON OF A… !”

 I turned, and sure enough, the blind man had drifted into the middle of the intersection.
 I guess somebody bumped him hard enough to turn him out of the crosswalk.
 When he turned toward me, I could see confusion and fear on his face.